-With the recent growth in street homelessness, there remains a critical need to fill gaps in funding for immediate emergency services, such as shelter, hygiene services, support for encampment dweller, parking programs and more.
+With the recent growth in street homelessness, there remains a critical need to fill gaps in funding for immediate emergency services, such as shelter, hygiene services, support for encampment dwellers, parking programs and more.
 Despite the influx of significant HEAP and CESH funds, many of these programs are already running out of funds and will close unless new funding is provided.
-And, there is an equally critics gap in funds to build new buildings or repair existing building for emergency programs.
+And, there is an equally critical gap in funds to build new buildings or repair existing building for emergency programs.

-Moreover, the HAP and County must redouble their efforts to transform existing system in to a true crisis response model, by better coordinating services and by shifting valuable resources where possible from costly temporary solutions (while still meeting pressing needs for emergency assistance) to more cost-effective permanent solutions (such as permanent supportive housing).
+Moreover, the HAP and County must redouble their efforts to transform existing system in to a true crisis response model, by better coordinating services and by shifting valuable resources where possible from costly temporary solutions (while still meeting pressing needs for emergency assistance) to more cost-effective permanent solutions (such as housing focused shelter programs that effectively exit people to housing and additional permanent supportive housing).
 Finally, mainstream systems for serving low-income populations, the private sector, and community at large can and should do more to support preventing, reducing, and eventually ending homelessness.